-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: January 23, 2013; Ruling No. 2013-3520; Agency: Department of Juvenile Justice; Outcome: Grievant Not in Compliance.
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: February 20, 2013; Ruling No. 2013-3538; Agency: Virginia Department of Transportation; Outcome: Grievant Not in Compliance.

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Department of Juvenile Justice Ruling Number 2013-3520 January 23, 2013 The Department of Juvenile Justice ("agency") has requested a compliance ruling related to the grievant's November 5, 2012 grievance.
+COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Virginia Department of Transportation Ruling Number 2013-3538 February 20, 2013 The Virginia Department of Transportation ("agency") has requested a compliance ruling related to the grievant's September 17, 2012 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
-FACTS On or about November 5, 2012, the grievant initiated a grievance with the agency.
-The first-step response was issued to the grievant on November 13, 2012.
-Having received no response from the grievant, on or about December 20, 2012, the agency mailed, by certified mail, a letter of noncompliance to him.
-Additionally, the agency requested a response from the grievant within five workdays upon receipt of the noncompliance letter.
+FACTS On September 17, 2012, the grievant initiated a grievance with the agency.
+After proceeding through the management steps of the grievance procedure, on January 3, 2013, the agency head denied qualification of the September 17th grievance and notified the grievant via U.S. first-class mail and certified mail.
+The postal record reflects the certified mail notification was delivered the grievant's residence on January 11, 2013.
+Having received no response from the grievant, on January 30, 2013, the agency mailed a letter of noncompliance to the grievant via U.S. first-class mail, certified mail, and e-mail.
+The agency requested a response from the grievant within five workdays upon receipt of the noncompliance letter.
+The postal record reflects the certified mail notification was left at the grievant's residence on February 1, 2013.
 Since more than five workdays have elapsed since the agency's notification to the grievant of his alleged noncompliance, and the grievant has not yet advanced or concluded his grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.
-That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.
-If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EDR ruling finds that either party to .
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without 1 While it appears that the grievant did not receive the certified mail, the mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee.
+E.g., Washington v.
+Anderson, 236 Va.
+316, 322, 373 S.E.2d 712, 715 (1988).
+Accordingly, we must presume that the grievant received the agency's notification by regular mail.
+2 Grievance Procedure Manual § 6.3.